- Personal Finance

 Last year saw the demand for gold buying as an investment outstrip the demand for gold jewellery for the first time.
 Obviously, there are a lot more people buying gold as a nest egg than there are people buying it to wrap up and give away.

 So, if you decided to buy gold just how do you go about it?
 Of course, you can just pop into your local jewellers and grab the odd necklace or two but that’s not really the type of gold that provides the best investment.

-Gold jewellery sells best for it’s scrap value and the price of gold by weight will never be the same price as the same amount of gold made into a piece of jewellery.
+Gold jewellery sells best for its scrap value and the price of gold by weight will never be the same price as the same amount of gold made up as a piece of jewellery.